VistaVerseCommunity/VistaVerse-Guidlines/README.md

 • Personal Messages: Do not send personal messages without consent. do not cause problems in personal messages or the room, eg: causing drama, sharing misinformation or contributing to spreading rumors.

+• No External Drama: Bringing external conflicts or drama into the room is not permitted.
+This includes discussing issues with other users outside the room or attempting to involve other room members in disputes.

+• No Alt Accounts: Users are prohibited from operating multiple accounts within the room.
+Any user found to be using an alt account will be subject to disciplinary action, including potential banning.

+• No Alt Account Discussion: Discussing the use of alt accounts, whether for oneself or others, is strictly prohibited.
+This includes defending the use of alt accounts or encouraging others to use them.

 • Follow Platform Rules: Adhere to any additional rules or terms of service set by the platform hosting the community.